is-a-dev/docs/src/docs/index.md

 - [Replit](replit/index.md)
 - [Other Services](other/index.md)

-## Vercel and Netlify
+## Vercel
-You will encounter an SSL certificate issue when using Vercel and Netlify.
-Neither service will work with our domains.
+You will encounter a domain ownership verification issue when using Vercel so it will not will work with our domains.
 It is recommended to use [GitHub Pages](https://pages.github.com), [Railway](https://railway.app) or [Cloudflare Pages](https://pages.cloudflare.com) instead.